Paul Chadick: Later life and death

-Chadick retired following the 1950–51 season and became a coach for the Jewish Community Center basketball team a few years later.
+Chadick finished his career as "one of the great home-grown players in Wilmington history."
+He retired following the 1950–51 season and became a coach for the Jewish Community Center basketball team a few years later.

-Two of Chadick's sons, Mike and Paul Jr., played high school baseball at Salesianum.

 In 1974, Chadick moved from Wilmington to Seminole, Florida, where he served 18 years as manager of a liquor store and operated a sporting goods shop.

-Chadick was inducted into the Delaware Sports Museum and Hall of Fame in 1984.
+He was inducted into the Delaware Sports Museum and Hall of Fame in 1984.

+Chadick was married and had five children: two sons and three daughters.
+His sons, Mike and Paul Jr., played high school baseball at Salesianum School.
 Chadick died on December 28, 1999, at the age of 81, in Seminole, Florida.